… to the United Nations

 Total amount of climate protection offered to sovereigns and sub-sovereigns since 2014

-Smallholder farmers benefiting from the Grow Africa Partnership in 2016
+Smallholder farmers benefiting from the Grow Africa Partnership by 2017

 … to the Grow Africa Partnership

-Our commitment to the Grow Africa Partnership thus centres on the following three goals:
+Our commitment to to the Grow Africa Partnership has centred on the following three goals:

 - Give farmers in Sub-Saharan Africa access to tools such as weather and yield index insurance products;